Wheathampstead Lease Extension - Free Consultation

 It may end up saving you thousands.

-Why you should commence your Wheathampstead lease extension today:
+Why you should start your Wheathampstead lease extension today:

 An extended lease is almost the same value as a freehold

-It is conventional wisdom that a property with over 100 years remaining is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a property with in excess of one hundred years remaining is worth roughly the equivalent as a freehold.
+Where an further 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.

 Lender Requirement